EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 Once we had bootstrapped a test environment, it was straightforward to then run the deployment pipeline on the new test environment.

-In order for the tests to be meaningful we would have to subject our test environments to the same restrictions as inside the bank, and to emulate the airgap.
+In order for the tests to be meaningful we would have to subject our test environments to the same restrictions as inside the enterprise, and to emulate the airgap.

 > ### Concourse Resources
 >